 Thomas Bangsted

-MARC STRAUS is pleased to present our fourth solo exhibition of new works by Detroit based Danish photographer Thomas Bangsted.
+The gallery is pleased to present the fourth solo exhibition of new works by Detroit based Danish photographer Thomas Bangsted.

 Bangsted has always set about to make images that initially seem impossible to capture.
 He accomplishes this in the end by spending as many as five years returning to the locus, reshooting images, recrafting a composite, all while adding or subtracting material.